Caribbean professionals and scenes related to barbados 2025 election ai in Barbados

 The DLP, for its part, raised questions about the implementation and accessibility of digital services, arguing that too many Bajans, particularly the elderly and those in rural communities, were being left behind by the pace of digital change.
 This is a critically important point: digital transformation must be inclusive, or it risks deepening existing inequalities.

-Neither party presented a comprehensive, standalone AI policy, which represents both a gap and an opportunity.
-As AI becomes increasingly central to every sector of the economy, the 2030 election cycle will almost certainly see AI and technology policy become headline campaign issues.
-The groundwork laid in this current term will determine whether Barbados is leading or catching up.
+Neither party presented a standalone AI policy, which is both a gap and an opening.
+As AI works its way into every sector, the 2030 election cycle will almost certainly make AI and technology policy headline campaign issues.
+The work done in this term decides whether Barbados arrives at that point leading or catching up.

 Barbados as a Digital Nomad and Tech Hub